 The contribution of environmental factors to development of T1D has been the controversial for decades.
 This study evaluated the association between some environmental factors and the development of T1D.
 Our main findings demonstrate that certain previous environmental exposures are associated with the T1D.
 Diabetic children had experienced more stressful events years before the disease presentation compared to the control group.
 Divorce and parental drug addiction were the most common pre-disease stressors in our diabetic children.
 Stressful life events are thought to cause autoimmune diseases by altering the immune system.
-They may also susceptibility to infection increase in genetically susceptible individuals.
+They may also susceptibility increase to infection in genetically susceptible individuals.
 The infection then may start or accelerates the autoimmune process (11).

 The effect of psychological stress as a trigger and promoter of progression to T1D has been widely studied in the literature, but findings have often been inconclusive.
-Some previous studies have indicated that prolonged sorrow or stressful events including parental death, divorce, parental job loss, family financial hardship, parental dispute or adverse a:The independent T-test was used
+Some previous studies have indicated that prolonged sorrow or stressful events including parental death, divorce, parental job loss, family financial hardship, parental dispute or adverse